trtiwari/SeniorDesignMiniProject/README.md

 | 0002 | 1 | Source5 | 1 | 2 | 80 |

 This table format allows for logging the temperature and humidity over a 24 hour time period for the user's source.
 Each entry in the table represents the temperature and humidity for a single hour.

-All SQLite queries are parameterized queries, which sanitizes all input.

 ## WebApp Design